SHORAN: Use in geodesy and the retriangulation of Great Britain

+The most inaccurate of the rejected survey missions deviated from the accepted measure by 0.0055 miles (29 feet), and the average disparity between a rejected measure and the mean of the accepted measures was 0.0013 miles (6 feet).
+The final results and assessment were computed from observation of ground survey positions, including stations in both Iceland and the Faroe Islands.

+The operation was largely successful, but the Ordnance Survey considered that the results were not of a geodetic standard necessary for primary triangulation, and a 12 m discrepancy existed in the measurements between Norwegian stations.

 Use in petroleum exploration

 Beginning in the late 1940s and continuing into the 1980s surplus SHORAN systems had become widely used to provide precision navigation in oil and gas exploration industry.
 Companies like pioneer Offshore Navigation, Inc., Navigation Management, Coastal Surveys (based in Singapore) and Western Geophysical deployed SHORAN receivers to navigate seismic survey vessels and position drilling rigs around the world.
 The technology was key to the successful development of the offshore oil & gas industry in the postwar era.
 Truck-portable SHORAN transponders and up to 90 ft antennas were set up within a few feet of geodesic survey markers near the coast.
 SHORAN chains consisting of three or four shore stations were used to provide highly accurate navigation across large exploration tracts and as much as 200 mi offshore.
 Frequently, the massive vacuum tube transmitters were fitted with solid-state control boxes for more reliable operation and to improve reception of weaker signals over the horizon.